Let’s face it that you can never get enough of that sweet and savory flavor of those crispy fries.

 3.1.
 Preheat the Air Fryer

-To cook in the air fryer, the frozen sweet potatoes first, preheat the air fryer to 400°F and coat the air fryer basket with nonstick spray.
+To cook the frozen sweet potatoes in the air fryer, first, preheat the air fryer to 400°F and coat the air fryer basket with nonstick spray.

 3.2.
 Bake Them

-Arrange the frozen sweet potato fries in the basket in a single layer (no need to toss them in oil).
+Arrange the frozen fries in the basket in a single layer (no need to toss them in oil).
 Bake for 10 to 15 minutes, flipping the fries once halfway through the cooking time.

-You can skip the oil for air fryer sweet potato fries no oil style.
+You can skip the oil for air fryer sweet potato fries, no oil style.
 The fries will taste dryer, which is why I think a little heart-healthy olive oil is worth it, but you can still fry them well.

 You may also use canola or peanut oil to make these fries.
 If your air fryer fries are mushy, it’s most likely due to overcrowding in the basket.
 Instead of air-frying the sweet potatoes, simmer them.